 International Board Certified Lactation Consultant

 Lin Cook has been assisting breastfeeding women for over three decades.
 Now as an International Board Certified Lactation Consultant, Lin has expanded her services.
 She will come to your home or you can be seen in her private office.
 She is also available virtually if that is preferred.
 It is always best to seek help as soon as a problem comes up as it's much easier to correct.
-If there is concern about baby's weight gain, Lin will provide the scale to do a pre/post weight to see how much breast milk baby is transferring.
+If there is concern about the baby's weight gain, Lin will provide the scale to do a pre/post weight to see how much breast milk baby is transferring.
 This will ease the common concern "is the baby getting enough?"